// count the number of detections in measurement process

 A particle system is a collection of many minute particles that together represent a fuzzy object.
 Over a period of time, particles are generated into a system, move and change from within the system, and die from the system.

-mean values like MeasSpeed, maximum variations like VarSpeed of below:
+A particle's initial color, transparency and size are determined by mean values like MeasSpeed, maximum variations like VarSpeed of below:

 InitialSpeed = MeanSpeed + Rand()*VarSpeed

-More complicated generation shapes based on the law of nature or on chaotic attractors have been envisioned.
+More complicated generation shapes based on the law of nature or on chaotic attractors have been envisioned. eg. streaked spherical shapes => motion-blur particles

-2.3 Particle Dynamics
+2.3 Particle Dynamics 2.4 Particle Extinction

-• when a particle's lifetime reaches zero
+when a particle's lifetime reaches zero

-• when the intensity of a particle, calculated from its color and transparency, drops belowa specified threshold
+when the intensity of a particle, calculated from its color and transparency, drops belowa specified threshold

-• when a particle moves more than a given distance in a given direction from the origin of its parent particle system
+when a particle moves more than a given distance in a given direction from the origin of its parent particle system

-(1) Explosions and fire, the two fuzzy objects we have worekd with the most, are modeled well with the assumption that each particle can be displayed as a point light source.
+2.5 Particle Rendering (1) Explosions and fire, the two fuzzy objects we have worekd with the most, are modeled well with the assumption that each particle can be displayed as a point light source.
 (Other fuzzy objects, such as clouds and water, are not.)
+(2) Since particles do not reflect but emit light, shadows are no longer a problem.
+2.6 Particle Hierarchy

-The initial direction of the particles' movement was constrained by the system's ejection angle to fall within the region bounded by the inverted cone.
+inverted cone.
 As particles flew upward, the gravity parameter pulled them back down to the planet's surface, giving them a parabolic motion path.
 The number of particles generated per frame was based on the amount of screen area covered by the particle system.
+Varying the mean velocity parameter caused the explosions to be of different heights.
+The rate at which a particle's color changed simulated the cooling of a glowing piece of some hypothetical material.

 When a motion picture camera is used to film live action at 24 frames per second, the camera shutter typically remains open for 1/50 of a second.
 The image captured on a frame is actually an integration of approximately half the motion that occurred between successive frames.
 An object moving quickly appears blurred in the individual still frames.